Scroll through the list of terms below or click a letter to jump directly to that section of the glossary.

 Actual Expense Method

 One of two methods for calculating business automobile expenses.
 For the actual expense method, the taxpayer determines the business portion of expenses for fuel, auto maintenance, parking fees and tolls, and auto loan interest.
 (The other method is the standard mileage method).
-The actual expense method is out of scope for the VITA/TCE program.
+The actual expense method is out of scope for the VITA/TCE programs.

 Additional Child Tax Credit